-This evaluation process determines if your child needs an intestine transplant.
-During your child’s evaluation, the team will help you and your family learn more about transplant.
+This evaluation process determines whether your child needs an intestine transplant.
+During your child's evaluation, the team will help you and your family learn more about transplant.
 You will learn about:

 - Benefits and risks of transplant

 - Medicines that suppress the immune system